PSI-AdvaSP-M Syllabus

 Some of these topics will be covered in depth, some topics will only be introduced.
 By the end of the semester, you will have a better understanding of security and privacy and how research is done in those areas.

 This syllabusA “syllabus” is a document that summarizes information on the organization and content of a course.
 The term is used mainly in Anglo-Saxon countries. is an attempt to provide all relevant pieces of information about PSI-AdvaSP-M in one place.
 The syllabus helps managing expectations, and it gives reasons for the course design.
 It should answer most if not all of your organizational questions.
 Please read it carefully because it also contains guidelines and rules.
-If you read this syllabus on a small screen, we recommend the responsive and mobile-friendly HTML version.
 Feel free to approach us if anything is unclear or missing.

 1. Flipped Classroom